davydden/homebrew-dealiisuite/README.md

 # Boost configuration if OpenMPI installation is not desired
 brew install boost --with-mpi --without-single
 ```
-Now we can install all of the other (optional) dependencies of `deal.ii`
+Now we can install all of the other (optional) dependencies of `deal.II`
 ```bash
 brew install hdf5 --with-mpi --c++11
 brew install hypre --with-mpi --without-check